gagle/Node-WalkieWatchie/README.md

 	watch (".", { filter: filter });
   ```

 - delay. _Number_.
 Delay in milliseconds between file changes events.
-File changes whitin the delay period are ignored.
+File changes occurred within the delay period are ignored.
 There's no delay by default.

 <a name="directories"></a>
 __Watcher#directories()__